Breadcrumb navigation

 The course is taught by Angeline Ferguson, Video Design Lecturer at Guildhall School.

 She has worked as Video Designer on multiple large and small-scale theatre productions, including several site-specific productions with Boilerhouse Theatre Co and a stage production with percussionist Evelyn Glennie.
 In 2009 she completed an MA in 3D Computer Animation at Glasgow School of Art.
-More recently she has worked with Aardman Animation, BBC Learning, Tate Galleries and History Royal Palaces.
+More recently she has worked with Aardman Animation, BBC Learning, Tate Galleries and Historic Royal Palaces.